 - 2 -15-ounce cans white beans, drained OR 1/2 pound dry white beans

 - 1 Tbsp olive oil

 - 1 medium onion, chopped, about 1 1/2 cups

 - 1 clove garlic, minced, about 1 teaspoon

 - 2 4-ounce cans chopped green chilies

-- 1 1/2 tsp dried oregano
+- 1 1/2 teaspoons dried oregano

-- 4 cups diced cooked chicken
+- 3 cups chicken stock

-- 3 cups grated Monterey Jack cheese
+- 1 1/2 cups grated Monterey Jack cheese

-3 Serve topped with grated cheese.
+5 Serve with toppings and tortillas or chips: Serve topped with grated cheese.
 Garnish with cilantro, chopped fresh tomato, salsa, chopped scallions, and/or guacamole.
 Serve with fresh warmed flour tortillas or tortilla chips.